TV-Rename/tvrename/userguide.md

 #### User Guide
 #### Introduction
 ![Under Construction](images/under-construction.jpg)
-If you're new to TV Rename we recommend you read the [Quickstart Guide](quickstart "Read the Quickstart Guide") first (it's only a 3-4 minute read and will help you get up and running quickly).
+If you're new to TV Rename you should read the [Quickstart Guide](quickstart "Read the Quickstart Guide") first (it's only a 3-4 minute read and will get you up-and-running quickly).

 Need help?
 Please sign up to the [forum](https://groups.google.com/forum/#!forum/tvrename "Visit the TVRename forum"), someone there will be happy to answer any questions you may have.